vikraman/puppet-portage/README.markdown

 ## layman

-The layman type/provider can be used to manage overlays via layman.
+The `layman` type/provider can be used to manage overlays via `layman`.

     layman { 'x11':
       ensure => present,